mfelleisen/Qwirkle/Server/README.md

 ## Server

-The component in this directory implements the Maze server.
+The component in this directory implements the Q server.

-The server signs up clients over TCP that connect on behalf of an AI player and runs a Maze game.
+The server signs up clients over TCP that connect on behalf of an AI player and runs a Q game.

 A server configuration file has the following shape: